Vernon E. Jordan Jr., lawyer and D.C. political power broker, dies at 85

 Mr. Jordan was once under consideration to be commissioner of the National Football League and was rumored as a possible attorney general or ambassador to Britain.
 But he never accepted a nomination for any position that would require Senate confirmation.

 He sat on the boards of more than a dozen companies, vacationed on Martha’s Vineyard and wore custom-made shirts from Savile Row.
-For years, he spent Christmas Eve with Bill and Hillary Clinton, and presidents and billionaires came to his parties.
+For years, he spent Christmas Eve with Bill and Hillary Clinton, and presidents and billionaires attended his parties.

 Yet the ways in which Mr. Jordan wielded his power remained something of a mystery.
 He had a magnetic quality, which D.C.
 Del.
 Eleanor Holmes Norton described to Vanity Fair as a “personality that seduces men and women differently, but nevertheless seduces.”